Bonaire: Currency

-Taxes
+Taxation

 The separate tax regimes for Bonaire, St Eustatius and Saba present a greater risk of double taxation or double exemption from taxes.
 In an effort to remove the risk, two plans were introduced.
 One plan prevents double taxation between the Netherlands (Europe) and the BES Islands while the other prevents double taxation between the BES Islands and third countries.
 The new regime will generate a total annual tax revenue estimated at $52 million which is equal to the current tax revenues on the three islands.
 The combined population of the three islands is about 20,000; about half of these pay income tax.

+Economy

 Salt production

 Utilizing the naturally low-lying geography and traditional Dutch dike design, much of Bonaire's southern half has been made into a giant system of ponds and pools which evaporate seawater to produce salt.
 Presently operated by Cargill, Bonaire's solar salt works produces 400,000 tonnes of industrial grade salt per year.
 After collection, the salt is then washed and stored in pyramid-shaped piles roughly 15 metres in height, each containing approximately 10,000 tonnes of 99.6 percent pure salt.
 The salt facility operates its own pier where ships are loaded with salt destined for North American, European and Western Pacific markets.
 Bonaire's salt is used primarily in industry.